-The first RIVAL event will be held on Thursday 11th July 2019 in the Horizon Suite at Edinburgh Napier University’s Sighthill campus.
+The first RIVAL event was held on Thursday 11th July 2019 in the Horizon Suite at Edinburgh Napier University’s Sighthill campus.

 |10:00‑10:30||Registration and coffee/tea|

 |10:45‑11:30||Keynote: ‘Getting research into action: issues, challenges, solutions’ Dr Sarah Morton (Matter of Focus).